Hi all my furry friends… Skye Blake reporting on a very confusing subject! What are essential oils? Do they kill fleas?

 3b.
 Citrus Oils: Linalool

-In an article titled “Caveat Emptor: Safety Considerations
+In a 2002 article “Caveat Emptor: Safety Considerations

-His research found nothing indicating linalool causing reactions in cats or other animals.19“Caveat Emptor: Safety Considerations for Natural Products Used in Arthropod Control”, American Entomologist, Vol. 48, No. 1, Spring 2002, pp. 9-10
+His research found nothing indicating linalool causing reactions in cats or other animals.18“Caveat Emptor: Safety Considerations for Natural Products Used in Arthropod Control”, American Entomologist, Vol. 48, No. 1, Spring 2002, pp. 9-10

 Testing was done on the effectiveness of linalool against fleas on live cats and the following was reported in an article called “Controlling Ticks and Fleas with Linalool“…